Aliendood/work-training/week1/day1-git_unix/intro_git_lec.md

 ## Background

 At the heart of Github is Git, a distributed version control system for software development.
-It allows us to keep track of and manage all of the TEST

-different versions of our files for a project.
+It allows us to keep track of and manage all of the different versions of our files for a project.
 It does this by keeping a history of all of the changes we have ever made to our files, and effectively works as a backup of all of our files.
 At any point, we can roll back any of the files that we are using with Git and revert back to a previous version.